deepaksood619/deepaksood619.github.io/docs/mathematics/combinatorics/birthday-paradox.md

 Whoa -- why does this happen?
 It turns out the "paradox" happens because of two common misunderstandings: we think with multiplication (not exponents), and we forget about everyone else in the room.

 Instead of just accepting the paradox as true ("fine, it works"), see it as a chance to dig into why math gets confusing.
 By fixing the root cause, we improve our overall math sense.
 (This philosophy was a turning point for me: being confused, while frustrating in the moment, is a chance to finally fix a leaky roof.)

 ![image](../../media/Birthday-Paradox-image1.jpg)1.
 Exponents aren't Intuitive

-2. Humans are a tad bit selfish - They only compare themselves to others, not everyone to everyother person.
+Humans are a tad bit selfish - They only compare themselves to others, not everyone to every other person.